Steady&True

 Relate

-You're the expert on your own life and nervous system.
-Please treat all of this as experimentation.
-Try a practice, notice what changes (even a little bit), and leave what doesn't fit.
-Go gently, at your pace, and remember that progress is often not linear.
-If you discover what works best for you—or if you have questions—I'd love to hear from you.
-Contact me here.
+You are always the leading expert on your own life and nervous system.
+Please treat everything here as suggestions for experimentation.
+Try a practice, notice what changes (even a little bit), and discard what doesn't work for you.
+Please be gentle with yourself, and remember that progress is often non-linear.
+If you have questions, comments, or suggestions, I'd love to hear from you.

 Frequently Asked Questions